lmullen/jsr/issues/vol13/miller-benjamin.markdown

 Civil War.
 This long overdue book should appeal to a broad readership of scholars and amateur historians alike, those interested in Jewish history or the American Civil War era more broadly.

-Benjamin L. Miller

-Doctoral Candidate in History

-University of Florida